DavidUnzue/kViz/README.md

-# Perl K-mer Histogram
+# kViz
-Perl script to create k-mer histograms out of read sequences.
+kViz is a simple bioinformatics tool for visualizing the dristibution of the k-mer coverage within a given set of sequencing reads.